Mashiad-Hasan/CMPUT404-assignment-webserver/README.md

 * Mashiad Hasan (new)

-Prepared in consultation with the following collaborator:
+Prepared in consultation with the following collaborators:
 * Braeden Dirksen (new)
+* Fahad Naveed (new)

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python